This Strange Phenomenon In Maine Is Too Weird For Words

 If you’re intrigued by Reversing Falls in Maine, you’ll be equally fascinated by the 10 weirdest places you can go in Maine.

 Have you been to the falls in Pembroke?
 Feel free to share your experiences with us in the comments below.
+When you go make sure to have your trusty “Bean Boots” with you because the rocks can be slippery.
 Have an idea for something else you’d like to see us feature?
 Fill out a nomination form to let us know!

 Reversing Falls in Maine